Natural Treatment for Coughs

 - Wild Cherry is another great herb for relaxing spastic coughs, thinning hardened mucus, and reducing irritation.

 Chest rubs are great for delivering medicines that reduce pain, relax the muscles around the lungs, and open airways so that people can find some relief.
 Vicks Vaporub is a classic from my childhood that I didn’t know was made from natural ingredients until I became a doctor.
 The ingredients include camphor, eucalyptus, menthol, cedar leaf oil, nutmeg oil, thymol, and turpentine*.
 Unfortunately, Vicks has a petroleum base, so I usually recommend a healthier non-petroleum alternative if it’s accessible.
-In the past, I’ve also made my own chest rubs using essential oils, carrier oils, and beeswax.
-The recipe will be posted soon!
+I like Henry’s Homestead Chest Rub for kids over 2 years of age and Zarbee’s for babies over 2 months.
+In the past, I’ve also made my own chest rubs using lavender and eucalyptus essential oils, carrier oils, and beeswax.

 *Turpentine is made from pine resin and is included in Vicks Vapo rub for its fragrance.
 I don’t include it in my homemade recipe because it can be harsh and irritating.